 So what does that mean for you?

-Basically, if you sell products, you'll now sell them on multiple platforms if you don't already.
+If you sell products, you'll now sell them on multiple platforms if you don't already.

 Ecommerce sales hubs like Alibaba, Amazon, and Shopify have been around for years, but they've never integrated with social networks before.

 This step represents a profound move forward for both social media and ecommerce.
 You can sell in more places and reach more customers than ever before.

 Naturally, the social network will take a cut of your sale.

 But given the convenience it offers for both you and your customers, social shopping options could be worth it for your business.

 For lead-based companies, there aren't any new social media innovations — yet.

 But options like social shopping show a lot of promise.

 Soon, social networks — some of the most popular websites in the world — will have a huge impact on your revenue.